 If you would like a home visit, then there will be a small additional charge for travel expenses.

-Lasting Powers of Attorney for Property and Affairs or for Health and Welfare are usually £175 each.
+A Lasting power of Attorney is usually £200.
 If you require the Power to be registered by the Court and ready for use if necessary, then there is an additional fee of £100 plus a Court fee of £82.
 You may be exempt from the Court fee if you are on means tested benefits or you may qualify for a reduction of 50% on the court fee if your gross annual income is less than £12,000.
 I can discuss this in more detail with you to see whether you would qualify for a full or part-exemption from the Court fee..

 Fees for Deputyship Applications are fixed by the Court of Protection.
 I am able to provide this service for less than the fee fixed by the Court.
 There is also a Court fee and you may be exempt from this if the person for whom you are applying to act as a Deputy receives means tested benefits, or they may qualify for a reduction of the court fee.
 I will be more than happy to discuss costs with you once I am able to ascertain how much work will be required to deal with the application for you.